kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 If you're not already aware, the [R Manuals](https://cran.r-project.org/manuals.html), and [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html) in particular, are excellent references for common issues encountered when using R.
+They're not perfect -- I often find it difficult to remember which manual contains which bit of relevant information I'm looking for -- but they are incredibly comprehensive and actively updated by the R Core team.

-The section in _Writing R Extensions_ on [Portable C and C++ code](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Portable-C-and-C_002b_002b-code) is also a very nice reference for common portability pitfalls in the C++ code used by R packages that the CRAN maintainers have seen throughout the years.
+The section in _Writing R Extensions_ on [Portable C and C++ code](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Portable-C-and-C_002b_002b-code) is a very nice reference for common portability pitfalls in the C++ code used by R packages that the CRAN maintainers have seen throughout the years.
 Treat this section as another mini-checklist before submitting an R package containing C++ code to CRAN.